The novel coronavirus pandemic has impacted people's daily lives. Below are a list of resources and information that can help during this time.

 East Brunswick, NJ 08816

 Must be a resident of Middlesex County for food assistance.
 Government-issued photo ID (passport, driver's permit or license, city or state non-driver ID must be presented.
+Referral through church or social service organization is recommended.

 St. Mary & St. Stephen Coptic Church